universal-packages/universal-redis-queue/README.md

 # RedisQueue

-An instance of `RedisQueue` allows you to start enqueing items to be retrieved later from anywhere and at the right time.
+An instance of `RedisQueue` allows you to start enqueuing items to be retrieved later from anywhere and at the right time.

 ```js
 import { RedisQueue } from '@universal-packages/redis-queue'